Can prostate cancer be prevented?

 The effects of body weight, exercise, and diet on prostate cancer risk are not clear, but there may be things you can do that might lower your risk.

-Some studies have found that men who are overweight may have a slightly lower risk of prostate cancer overall, but a higher risk of prostate cancers that are likely to be fatal.
+- Get to and stay at a healthy weight - some studies have found that men who are obese (very overweight) may have a higher risk of prostate cancers that are likely to be fatal

-Several studies have suggested that diets high in certain vegetables (including tomatoes, cruciferous vegetables, soy, beans, and other legumes) or fish may be linked with a lower risk of prostate cancer, especially more advanced cancers.
-Cruciferous vegetables include cabbage, broccoli, and cauliflower.
+- Eat fruits and vegetables - Several studies have suggested that diets high in certain vegetables or fish may be linked with a lower risk of prostate cancer, especially more advanced cancers.
+The American Cancer Society recommends that men eat at least 2½ cups of fruits and vegetables each day.

-It may also make sense to limit calcium supplements and to not get too much calcium in the diet.
+Studies have also linked diets high in calcium to a higher risk of prostate cancer, so it may also make sense to limit calcium supplements and to not get too much calcium in the diet (unless your doctor tells you otherwise).

 Vitamin, mineral, and other supplements